dmoltisanti/brace/README.md

 # Annotations

-You will find our annotation under the folder `annotations` in this repo.
+You will find our annotations under the folder `annotations` in this repo.
 Here we provide the details of each file.

 ## `segments.csv`